What is ASC 606?

-ASC 606 is the revenue recognition standard issued by the Financial Accounting Standards Board (FASB) for all US GAAP reporting companies that outlines the principles for recognizing revenue from contracts with customers.
+ASC 606 revenue recognition standard issued by the Financial Accounting Standards Board (FASB) for all US GAAP reporting companies outlines the principles for recognizing revenue from contracts with customers.

 This (not so) new standard requires companies to recognize revenue based on the transfer of control of goods or services to customers, rather than based on the timing of cash receipts.